astaphobia/exhangeapp/README.md

 #exhangeapp

 # Description
-  This project based Reactjs for currency comparison with api consume https://exchangeratesapi.io/ and http://openexchangerates.github.io/money.js/
+  This project based Reactjs for currency comparison with api consume https://exchangeratesapi.io/ and http://openexchangerates.github.io/money.js for simple comparison currency, USD as based currency

   Docker Node for development